"Learning is growing in doing, knowing and understanding."

 Classes are kept small at St George’s, with a very positive teacher/student ratio.
 The average class size in Foundation (Nursery and Reception) is 20; Key Stage 1 and 2 classes vary from 20-24 students.

-In keeping with our emphasis on challenge and care, Primary students are assessed regularly in Literacy, Numeracy, French, Science and IPC.
+In keeping with our emphasis on challenge and care, Primary students are assessed regularly in English, Mathematics, French and Science.